cristid9/libMatrix/readme.md

 Summary
 -------
-This file contains a brief description of the main function provided by the library.
-More details about these function scan be found here http://cristid9.github.io/libMatrix/files.html.
+This file contains a brief description of the main functions provided by the library.
+More details about these functions can be found here http://cristid9.github.io/libMatrix/files.html.

 This is is a minimalist matrix library which provides support for